-TARA Energy Services is fully operational with American manpower and currently active in Denver, Oklahoma , West Texas and Wyoming with USA sales and service based in Denver Colorado.
+TARA Energy Services is fully operational with American manpower and currently active in Denver, Oklahoma, North Dakota, Wyoming, New Mexico, San, Antonio and West Texas with USA sales and service based in Denver Colorado.

 TARA Energy Services is currently active in British Columbia, Alberta and Saskatchewan with the Canadian Headquarters located in Calgary, Alberta.